-Creates dance theater and opera performances, collaborates with dancers, actors, singers, scholars, visual artists and musicians.
+Saar Magal creates dance theater and opera performances, and collaborates with dancers, actors, singers, scholars, visual artists and musicians.
 Her work strives to enable the convergence of artists, audience, objects and materials on stage to create new contexts and territories for movement and narrative.

-Amongst Magal’s latest creations are: Jephta’s Daughter, based on the story of Jephta and his Daughter from the Old Testament and the Oratorio by Giacommo Carissimi, comissioned by the Bayerische Staatsoper and premiered in July 2015 at the Haus Der Kunst in Munich; Hacking Wagner, which aims to interact with the Wagnerian monumentalism on both the German side and the Israeli side, and debates the Wagner Ban through a field of personal associations and a strain of a collective subconsciousness as regards to the Wagner issue.
+Amongst Magal’s latest creations are: A Monteverdi Project, exploring the potential development of love, eroticism and human relationships in a future shaped by the influence of new technologies, post-humanism and the Anthropocene era, commissioned by the Staatsoper Unter den Linden Berlin, and premiered in November 2018; Jephta’s Daughter, based on the story of Jephta and his Daughter from the Old Testament and the Oratorio by Giacommo Carissimi, comissioned by the Bayerische Staatsoper and premiered in July 2015 at the Haus Der Kunst in Munich; Hacking Wagner, which aims to interact with the Wagnerian monumentalism on both the German side and the Israeli side, and debates the Wagner Ban through a field of personal associations and a strain of a collective subconsciousness as regards to the Wagner issue.
 The piece was commissioned by the Bayerische Staatsoper as part of its Wagner Opera Festival and premiered in July 2012 at the Haus Der Kunst in Munich; Up Your Ass, Virginia!
 The Valerie Solanas Project, a dance piece based on Valerie Solanas’ 'SCUM Manifesto' and her play 'Up Your Ass'.
 The production premiered in May 2014 at the Rote Fabrik in Zürich and performed at Tmuna Theater Tel Aviv.

 Together with her colleague Jochen Roller, Magal created and performed the evening-length duet Basically I Don't But Actually I Do which examines how their contemporary perceptions are influenced by their phantoms of memory, as children of the third generation and grandchildren of both perpetrators and victims.
 The piece was produced and performed at the Kamapnagel in Hamburg in 2009 and invited to the Sophiensaele in Berlin, Muffathalle in Munich, Tmuna Theater in Tel Aviv, Arts House in Melbourne in 2010 and Auawirleben Festival in Bern in 2011.